sonic-net/sonic-swss/build-env/README.md

 2. Build the image and start the container with `docker compose up -d swss-bookworm`.
 3. Enter the container either with `docker exec -it -u ${USER} swss-bookworm-master bash` or via SSH `ssh ${USER}@172.19.0.10`.
 4. Once inside the container, navigate to the unit test directory `sonic-swss/tests/mock_test`
 5. From here, you can build and run all unit tests using `make check`.
-You can also run individual test binaries and debug failures using GDB.
+You can also build a run a specific test binary, e.g. `make tests` and then `./tests`.
     ```
     lawlee@e77fd85f06b6:~/repos/sonic-swss/tests/mock_tests$ make check
     make  check-TESTS